childsb/glusterfs-hadoop-docs/ConfiguringHadoop23_SIMPLE.markdown

     min.user.id=1000
     allowed.system.users=tom

-3) Copy container-executor.cfg to all machines on your cluster.

-    scp /etc/hadoop/conf/container-executor.cfg root@$NODE:/etc/hadoop/conf

-4) Create user "tom" if it does not already exist on master node.
+3) Create user "tom" if it does not already exist on master node.

     useradd -u 1024 -g hadoop tom

-5)  All hadoop users must have a UID of or greater than the value of `min.user.id` (1000) in the container-exectuor.cfg.
+4)  All hadoop users must have a UID of or greater than the value of `min.user.id` (1000) in the container-exectuor.cfg.
 Any **one** of the following are appropriate ways to ensure identical UID/GID across the cluster.

-* 5.1 ) Copy /etc/passwd and /etc/group from your head node to all others
+* 4.1 ) Copy /etc/passwd and /etc/group from your head node to all others

-* 5.2) Follow the IPA based user setup section of  [[ConfiguringHadoop23_SECURE]] OR
+* 4.2) Follow the IPA based user setup section of  [[ConfiguringHadoop23_SECURE]] OR

-* 5.3) Use your companies internal LDAP servers to provision system ids for you.
+* 4.3) Use your companies internal LDAP servers to provision system ids for you.

 5) Restart your yarn and nodemanager services.
 To do this, you can follow the snippet in the [Startup](https://forge.gluster.org/hadoop/pages/General_Configuration_CDH5#Startup)  section of